le-cds/connectiq-faceymcwatchface/README.md

 ![Watchface design](promo/diagram.png)

+## Highlights

-## Main Feature: Time of Upcoming Appointment
+### Upcoming Appointment

-The watchface is able to show the time of the upcoming appointment.
+Oh yes: The watchface is able to show the time of the upcoming appointment!
 Only appointments in the upcoming 24 hours (minus 5 minutes) are displayed.
 The whole thing only works if a companion app, [Calendar IQ Connector](https://github.com/le-cds/android-calendariq), is installed on an Android mobile the watch is connected to.
 That app will send information on upcoming appointments to the watch in regular intervals.

+### On-Device Configuration

+Tired of using external apps to configure your watch face?
+So am I, which is why Facey McWatchface has a configuration UI, similar to Garmin’s pre-installed watch faces.
+This is only supported on newer devices, such as the vívoactive® 4 (I think), not on my personal watch.
+Had I known that before, I would have been like “Not on my watch, kind Sir!”, and I would have been right…

 ## Features Everyone Else Has as Well